slopezpereyra/slopezpereyra.github.io/_posts/2023-11-07-OnArchetypes.md

 Secondly, recall that I initially formulated the object of this writing, although tentatively, as a "representative instinct" in mankind.
 I think this is what Jung had in mind when he spoke of archetypes.
+It seems he was correct to say that both the activity taking place as well as the stimuli which unleashes it are to be contained in the meaning of *archetype*.
+In this sense, the concept is
+two-fold: it refers to the typical *non-conditioned* (this is, unlearned and inherited) affective response to a particular stimuli as well as to such stimuli.
+Thus we discern between archetypal behavior and archetypal image.
+The neurobiology mediating such affective response is somewhat well understood and in fact seems to be essential to the realization of consciousness itself.

+Notwithstanding, to speak of a *representative instinct* seems incorrect.
 The findings we have discussed miss in supporting such formulation in two opposite senses.
-Firstly, they uncover a field of affective experience that, ranging at least across all mammalian species, greatly surpasses mankind itself.
+On one hand, they uncover a field of affective experience that, ranging at least across all mammalian species, greatly surpasses mankind itself.
 In this sense, they go too far.
 Conversely, they disregard the highly complex and still impenetrable interplay of cortical activity with the deep regions of the brain that mediate affective experience.
 In this sense, they don't go far enough.
 If one wishes to speak of this inherited, value-encoding circuitry as a representative instinct, fair enough—this means one must accept that a certain representation mediates the chick's response to the hawk's figure.
 However, it seems to me this pushes too far the use of the term *representation*.
 This term implies a certain degree of awareness; but affective experience requires no awareness at all.
-This is, in fact, one of the most extraordinary findings of affective neuroscience, one that receives too little attention it seems to me: That *affect* can exist without *awareness*.
+This is, in fact, one of the most extraordinary findings of affective neuroscience, one that receives too little attention it seems to me:
+That *affect* can exist without *awareness*.
 Jung wrote, in *Archetypes of the collective unconscious*, that awareness of thought surely was posterior to thought itself.
 This conjecture is today an established scientific assertion.
-In conclusion, I think it is too soon to speak of archetypal *representations*.
-Whatever is to be meant by *archetype* is simultaneously more complex and more mundane than originally imagined by analytic psychology.
+In conclusion, it is too soon to speak of archetypal *representations*.
+What is meant by *archetype* is simultaneously more complex and more mundane than originally imagined by analytic psychology.
+In this sense, it still is incredibly difficult to speculate on the role which archetypes, as we understand them, may play in religious experience and mythical stories.

-An extension of what was said before is the conclusion that Jung was as right as he was wrong.
-A rich interplay must exist between the archaic affects that mediate, and in fact make possible, our experience of the world, and our cognitive and representational faculties.
-However, I do not think Jung's archetypes (*shadow*, *anima/animus*, etc.) are consistent with the nature of these primordial realizers of consciousness.
-The only exception to this is, perhaps, what he termed the *self* archetype.
-At the same time, he was right in asserting that human, and in fact mammalian experience cannot be considered without regard to its evolutionary history, and in advancing the idea that certain "primordial images", archaic and imbued with affect, had not only to exist, but to be essential to the configuration of psychic phenomena.

 Pseudo-Dionysius the Areopagite, I repeat, suggested a celestial echo (*apekhémata*) exists in every sensible thing; and that by virtue of such imprint they may reach the immaterial *arkhitypía*.
 The *ancient memories* revealed by neuroscience, quite curiously, have something of both of these Greek concepts.
 They are *apekhémata* insofar as they are an ancestral trace, an evolutionary imprint that, so to speak, echoes through time by means of millennial evolution.
 They are *arkhitypía* in that they exist deep beyond the cognitive regions of our brain, evoking typical patterns of behavior across a range of biological species, while being perhaps impossible to represent by means of pure cognition or imagination.
 One can only imagine how broad and deep our affective dispositions, particularly those that exist well beyond the reach of conscious thought.